KunFang93/NucHMM/README.md

 ## Quick Start
 *__Note:__ The context in <> should be replace by user according to real data*

-### **Step1:ChIP-seq peaks and MNase-seq nucleosome locations files preparation.**
+### **Step1: ChIP-seq peaks and MNase-seq nucleosome locations files preparation.**

-__Skip__ this step if you alreay have the histone marks' peak files and iNPS derived nucleosome files (remove the header).
+__Skip__ this step if you alreay have the histone marks' peak files and iNPS derived nucleosome files (remove the header, and please keep the all like_wig files).
 You can check those files' format in example_files folder.
 We __recommend__ use your own favored pipeline.

 If the input all files in fastq format
 ```